rapidsai/cuDataShader/README.md

 ## Quick Start

+The fastest way to get started is to use cuDataShader as part of the RAPIDS [cuXfilter](https://github.com/rapidsai/cuxfilter) library.

-Please refer to the documentation of Datashader : [http://datashader.org/user_guide/index.html](http://datashader.org/user_guide/index.html).
-The cuDatashader features work the same way as their original counterparts except that the functions take cuDF DataFrames instead of Pandas DataFrames.
+Otherwise, please refer to the documentation of Datashader [http://datashader.org/user_guide/index.html](http://datashader.org/user_guide/index.html) for usage guides.
+The cuDatashader features API is built to mirror the original, except that the functions take cuDF DataFrames instead of Pandas DataFrames.

 ## Install cuDataShader